Dharm (film): Plot

 The story is based in Benares and is about Pandit Chaturvedi (Pankaj Kapoor), a highly revered and learned Brahmin priest.
 He lives with his wife Parvati (Supriya Pathak) and young daughter Vedhika while serving as head priest at a temple financially managed by Vishnu Singh (K. K. Raina).
-He is accompanied by an American journalist during a visit to Vishnu Singh's home, where the journalist meets Vishnu Singh's daughter Mani (Hrishitaa Bhatt) and two eventually fall in love.
-Much to the disliking of Vishnu Singh's son Surya Prakash (Pankaj Tripathi), who along with his goons gives the journalist a good beating.
+He is accompanied by an American journalist during a visit to Vishnu Singh's home, where the journalist meets Vishnu Singh's daughter Mani (Hrishitaa Bhatt) and two eventually fall in love, much to the dislike of Vishnu Singh's son Surya Prakash (Pankaj Tripathi), who along with his goons gives the journalist a good beating.
 Mani however elopes and marries the journalist which causes rage in Surya towards Pandit Chaturvedi.
 Meanwhile Vedhika brings home an infant boy whose mother vanished after handing him over to her.
 Pandit Chaturvedi is not willing to keep the baby and contacts police but they have no idea about the baby's mother.
-On request of Parvati to adopt the baby and confirmation from Vedhika that boy belongs to Brahmin family as per his mother, Pandit Chaturvedi agrees to adopt the baby.
-Initially he keeps distance but with time develops feelings and eventually a strong bond for the kid and name him Kartika.
+On Parvati's request to adopt the baby and confirmation from Vedhika that boy belongs to Brahmin family as per his mother, Pandit Chaturvedi agrees to adopt the child.
+Initially he keeps his distance but with time develops fatherly feelings and eventually a strong bond with the kid and names him Kartika.

-Kartika is now five years old and accompanies his father everywhere.
+Kartika is now five years old and accompanies his foster father everywhere.
 One day the family is visited by another local priest Daya Shankar(Daya Shankar Pandey) who brings home Katika's birth mother.
-Family is shocked to see two women in veil entering their home one of whom Nafeefa, is a social worker while other is Suriya, birth mother of kartik, who being muslim was given birth name of Mustafa.
-Since he had not been circumcised the time he was lost, Pandit's family took him as Hindu.
+The family is shocked to see two women in veils entering their home one of whom, Nafeefa, is a social worker while other is Suriya, birth mother of Kartika, who being Muslim was given birth name of Mustafa.
+Since he had not been circumcised when he was lost, Pandit's family mistook him as Hindu.
 While Vedhika and Parvati are devastated at giving back Kartika to his mother, Pandit is torn by betrayal of his wife who had mentioned that the boy was a Brahmin.
 In order to purify himself, he starts Maun Vrat (vow of silence) and distances himself from performing rituals despite insistence of Vishnu Singh to rejoin the temple.
 But Pandit Chaturvedi still feels the love for Kartika in his heart and considers himself impure.

 One night Vedhika hears her father say something.
 Joyous Parvati rushes to her husband to only hear him starting a Chandrayana Vrata (a month long fast).
-A pregnant Mani returns as a widow to her family, despite her brother's refusal to accept her, Vishnu Singh a lots her a room as per instructions of Pandit Chaturvedi.
+A pregnant Mani returns as a widow to her family; despite her brother's refusal to accept her, Vishnu Singh allots her a room as per instructions from Pandit Chaturvedi.